aidenplabs/preflight-guard-action/README.md

 ## Who This Is For

-- Beginner or solo builders shipping a Next.js app
+- Beginner or solo builders shipping on Next.js
-- Teams using Vercel, Supabase, or both in a supported setup
+- Students and small teams using Vercel, Supabase, or both in a supported setup
-- People who want a lightweight warning step in CI, not a broad scanner
+- People who want one more practical check in CI before deployment

 ## Supported Stacks